-- 3. Enter the height of instrument as zero (HI: 0), press REC/ENT. - The next screen displayed is the Backsight (BS) screen.
-A 4.
-BS is used to orient the grid.
+- Establish the center of the instrument as the new Station.
+Press the STN key (the 7 key).
+Select "1.Known" by pressing the 1 key.
+Number this Station as 1 (ST: 1), then press REC/ENT.
+Input assumed coordinates for the new Station (use X = 1000 ft, Y = 100 ft, and Z = 10 ft) and press REC/ENT after entering each coordinate.
+The cursor will skip to the CD line.
+Leave it blank and press REC/ENT to return to the Input Station menu. - 3.
+Enter the height of instrument as zero (HI: 0), press REC/ENT. - 4.
+The next screen displayed is the Backsight (BS) screen.
+A BS is used to orient the grid.
 Select "2.Angle" by pressing the 2 key.
 This brings you to the Input BS Point screen.
 Number the BS as 9, press REC/ENT.
 Enter zero for the height of the target (HT: 0), press REC/ENT.
 This brings you to the Input BS Angle screen.
 Enter zero for the azimuth angle (AZ: 0), press REC/ENT.
 Now the orientation of the total station must be established.
 For US&R use, select a BS point that is forward of the total station (towards the building being monitored).
 Sight through the telescope so the line of sight is approximately perpendicular to the face of the building to be monitored (this will roughly align the X Y grid with the building layout) and press REC/ENT.
 This returns you to the BMS.
 It is not necessary to measure the location of the BS point as it is only used for the initial orientation of the grid. - 5.
 The instrument can now measure and record point coordinates.

-Sighting and Measuring
+Sighting and Measuring Points

 - 1. Loosen both the horizontal and vertical tangent screws. - 2.
 Ensure that the telescope focuses properly.
 (See page 5-46). - 3.
-Use the optical sight on top of the telescope to roughly point the telescope at the target. - 4.
-Snug the horizontal tangent screw.
+Use the optical sight on top of the telescope to roughly point the telescope at the target.

+Sighting and Measuring Points (continued)

+- 4. Snug the horizontal tangent screw.
 Do not over tighten. - 5.
 Look through the eyepiece and move the telescope vertically until the target is in view. - 6.
 Snug the vertical tangent screw.
-Do not over tighten.

-Sighting and Measuring (continued)

-- 7. Rotate the focusing ring to bring the target into sharp focus on the eyepiece crosshairs. - 8.
-While looking through the telescope, use the horizontal and vertical tangent screws to sight the telescope crosshairs on the center of the target. - Press either MSR1 or MSR2 to take measurement.
+Do not over tighten. - 7.
+Rotate the focusing ring to bring the target into sharp focus on the eyepiece crosshairs. - 8.
+While looking through the telescope, use the horizontal and vertical tangent screws to sight the telescope crosshairs on the center of the target. - 9.
+Press either MSR1 or MSR2 to take measurement.
 MSR1 is for measurements to a reflector (prism), MSR2 is for reflectorless measurements.
-MSR2 is used most of the time. - When the X, Y, Z coordinates are displayed on BMS Screen 4/4, press the REC/ENT key.
-The Record PT screen is displayed; this is where the point number can be changed. - 11.
-Use the default Point Number (PT) shown or scroll up to the PT line and enter a new number, press REC/ENT.
-Unless using a prism on a pole, leave the Height of Target (HT: 0.00) as zero, press REC/ENT.
+MSR2 is used most of the time.
+When X, Y, Z coordinates are displayed on BMS Screen 4/4, press the REC/ENT key.
+The Record PT screen is displayed.
+Using the scroll up key, scroll up to the PT line and enter a number for the new point, (two digits for Control Points, three digits for Monitoring Points) and press REC/ENT.
+Unless using a prism on a pole, leave the Height of Target (HT: 0.00) as zero, and press REC/ENT.
 The cursor will move to the CD line.
 Leave it blank and press REC/ENT.
-The point has been recorded in the memory of the total station and you are returned to the BMS ready to measure the next point. - 12.
-The data for recorded points can be viewed in the DAT screen.
-Press the DAT key (the 6 key).
-Scroll to the point you want to view and press REC/ENT.
-Exit this screen by pressing the ESC key.
-This returns you to the point list screen.
-Exit this screen by pressing the ESC key.
-The DAT screen data format can be changed.
-Starting in the BMS screen, hold the DAT key (the 6 key) down for 3 seconds to enter/check the data reporting format.
-The format should be "3.XYZ data".
-Change it to "3.XYZ data" by pressing the 3 key.
-If it is already set to "3.XYZ data" use the ESC key to exit out of this option.
-If you change it from another option you are taken directly to the XYZ data screen.
-Exit this screen by pressing the ESC key.
+The point has been recorded in the memory of the total station and you are returned to the BMS to measure the next point.
+Repeat steps 1 through 9 for each additional Control and Monitoring Point.